FAForever/faf-linux/README.md

   - on Fedora and Red Hat derivatives, install `libXcomposite` and `libXcomposite.i686`
   - on Arch and derivatives, install `libxcomposite` and `lib32-libxcomposite`
   - see <https://github.com/ValveSoftware/wine/blob/46a904624f1c3f62df806e9f0bff2bfda6bdf727/dlls/winex11.drv/vulkan.c#L276>, <https://github.com/ValveSoftware/wine/blob/46a904624f1c3f62df806e9f0bff2bfda6bdf727/dlls/winex11.drv/x11drv_main.c#L501>
+- FAF client crashes on launch with massively enormous error message, at the bottom it says something along the lines of "cannot use an unresolved DNS server address" chances are there's something in your /etc/resolv.conf that netty does not understand (for example, scoped IPv6 addresses).
+Install `systemd-resolved` if possible.

 ## Why should you use this